 Chris LoCurto: So folks who can actually understand where you are.
 Yeah, it’s really difficult to have that kind of accountability in great input if they’ve never led a business or if they’ve never been a leader.
 So having those folks that are where you are or have been folks that know what it’s like to be in your shoes, makes it that much more powerful, doesn’t it?

 Daniel Good: Absolutely.
 And it’s people that are doing this day in and day out.
 And are right there, and coming off of that, some of the things I started learning and came away from it and changed and that was number one, was culture.
 Just being intentional with the culture and setting up a culture that I really wanted in the business and owning it, being proactive rather than reactive.
 And one of the things was putting together who we are as a company.

 We call it core values and one of the small things was “expect change.”
 You know, had people read who moved my cheese, hey, your cheese is going to get moved and it become lingo around our company.
 So when the cheese got moved, people go, oh, this is happening.
 Okay, expect change.

-Daniel Good: Who’s company is this?
+Daniel Good: Who’s the company this?
 This is God’s company and we went through that filter when making decisions in our core values in our company.
-What does five star look like in our company and define those things.
-I want people that have a self employed mentality that they own what they’re doing.
-And so just setting that up and that goes right into one of the next big things that we changed was our hiring process that changed drastically.
+What does five stars look like in our company and what defines those things?
+I want people that have a self-employed mentality that they own what they’re doing.
+And so just set that up and that goes right into one of the next big things that we changed was our hiring process that changed drastically.
 It’s sort of be like, yeah, you came in, I liked you, I liked how you look.
 You handled yourself great, you know, a lot about electrical.